eejai42/sqlonair-entity-framework-demo/README.md

    `./EFWebApp> dotnet ef migrations add v2`
 6. Update the database with the new fields `./EFWebApp> dotnet ef database update`
+7. Press F5 to run the project.
+This will update the CalculatedFields.csv file based on the SQLonAir attributes defined along with the Calculated Fields in the class files.
 7. Use the SQL on Air Desktop Client to import the `/CalculatedFields.csv` file, and build the SOA project in order to populate the DB with the triggers and stored procedures.
 8. Explore the new, DB with SQL on Air Desktop Client.